Rent a car in Morocco – shall you or shall not?

 Renting a car in Morocco is a simple process, like anywhere else.
 First, make sure you choose a good car rental company.
 You either rent a car in Morocco from an online international or a small local rental company.

 The advantage of booking online in advance through international car rental websites is that you might have a better deal.
 International online rental companies have more vehicle rental deals and selections in various towns.
-However, local car rental companies can provide you with better rental deals and often better customer support, and it’s easier to reach representatives.
+From the international car rental websites, I recommend the Discovercars.com website, which has many different car options in various Moroccan cities.

 Each car rental company has its own policy, which is not always mentioned on the website.
 So I would suggest before deciding on what company to choose, ask these 2 important questions: